yurisamagaia/porter-challenge/README.md

 # serve with hot reload
 expo start
-(run on device or press 'w' to web)
+(run on your device downloading Expo App or press 'w' to web)
 ```

 APP will be running on http://localhost:19006/.
 Open it in your browser.